 At 1.8 miles, you hit the first of many switchbacks.
 This is also when the trail begins to really gain elevation.

-Finally at the 4-way intersection.
-To get to Box Elder Peak, you’ll want to continue straight, along the ridge.
-From this point to the summit, it took me another 1.5 hours.
+Finally at the 4-way intersection at 3.6 miles and 2,800 ft elevation gain.
+To get to Box Elder Peak, you’ll want to continue left, along the ridge.
+From this point to the summit, it took me another hour.

 Continuing down the ridge, you’ll reach this trail split.
 To reach the summit, go straight, and the trail becomes extremely steep.

-This trail split, is where you’ll want to return to and turn at, if completing the loop as I am describing here.
+This trail split is where you’ll want to return to and turn at, if completing the loop as I am describing here.
+It is not marked.

-Great views across the basin to the Little Cottonwood ridgeline – Lone Peak on the far left, the Pfeifferhorn again with the darkest cloud over it in the middle, & White Baldy to the far right.
+Great views across the basin to the Little Cottonwood ridgeline – Lone Peak on the far left, the Pfeifferhorn on the right.

 After summiting Box Elder, head back down to that last un-signed trail split, and follow it downhill from the saddle.

-The trail seems to head too far south, and just when you though you couldn’t take it anymore, the trail gains a little more elevation.
+The trail seems to head too far south, and just when you thought you couldn’t take it anymore, the trail gains a little more elevation.
 I felt a little discouraged at times, checking my route to make sure I was going the right way.
 The trail does get a bit overgrown at times, but it’s never hard to stay on the correct trail.
+Cross another open meadow.

 Eventually, you’ll reach a signed trail split.
 Turn left here, and you are now on the Box Elder Trail #044.
 This route is another option for summiting Box Elder if you turn right.